bcgov/bcdata/inst/JOSS/paper.md

 # Introduction

-The British Columbia government hosts over 2000 tabular and spatial data sets in the B.C.
-Data Catalogue (BCDC; @bcdc).
-Most provincial spatial data is available through the B.C.
+The British Columbia government hosts over 3000 tabular and geospatial data sets in the B.C.
+Data Catalogue (@bcdc).
+Most provincial geospatial data is available through the B.C.
 Data Catalogue under an open licence, via a [Web Feature Service](https://en.wikipedia.org/wiki/Web_Feature_Service) (WFS).
-WFS is a powerful and flexible service for distributing geographic features over the web, that supports both spatial and non-spatial querying.
-The bcdata package for the R programming language (@RCore) wraps two distinct but complimentary web APIs - one for the BCDC, and one for the WFS.
-This allows R users to search, download, and import data from the BCDC, as well as efficiently query and directly read spatial data from the WFS into their R session.
-The bcdata package implements a novel application of dbplyr (@dbplyr) using a WFS backend, rather than a database backend, where a locally constructed query is processed by a remote server.
-This allows for fast and efficient spatial data retrieval using familiar dplyr syntax.
-Through this functionality the bcdata package connects British Columbia open data holdings with the vast capabilities of R.
+A Web Feature Service is a powerful and flexible service for distributing geographic features over the web, supporting both geospatial and non-spatial querying.
+The `bcdata` package for the R programming language (@RCore) wraps two distinct but complimentary web APIs - one for the B.C.
+Data Catalogue and one for the Web Feature Service.
+This allows R users to search, download and import data from the B.C.
+Data Catalogue, as well as efficiently query and directly read spatial data from the Web Feature Service into their R session.
+The `bcdata` package implements a novel application of `dbplyr` (@dbplyr) using a Web Feature Service backend, rather than a database backend, where a locally constructed query is processed by a remote server.
+This allows for fast and efficient spatial data retrieval using familiar `dplyr` syntax.
+Through this functionality the `bcdata` package connects British Columbia government open data holdings with the vast capabilities of R.

 # Usage

-bcdata connects to the B.C.
+`bcdata` connects to the B.C.
 Data Catalogue and the Web Feature Service through a few key functions:

 - `bcdc_browse()` - Open the catalogue in the default browser
 - `bcdc_search()` - Search records in the catalogue